Berlin, New Hampshire: History

-Berlin's main industry in the early 20th century was the pulp and paper industries, which have been in a long decline since that time.
+Berlin's main industry in the early 20th century was the pulp and paper industry, which subsequently entered a long period of decline.
 As jobs left the area, the population has decreased and is about half its peak of more than 20,000 in the 1930 census.
 In 1917, the Berlin Mills Company was renamed the Brown Company, because of World War I and anti-German feeling against the enemy of the time.
 A short time after the Great Depression, the Brown Company went into receivership.
 Surviving with governmental help, it was bought and sold several times after World War II.

 In 2001, American Tissue filed for bankruptcy, before which it had stopped paying city taxes.
 Its facilities were purchased in 2002 by Fraser Papers of Canada.
 But in March 2006, Fraser Papers announced the closing of Berlin's pulp mill.
 On May 6, 2006, 250 employees were displaced, some moving to Cascade's paper finishing mill, but most were left unemployed.

 On October 3, 2006, the North American Dismantling Corporation of Michigan announced that it had bought the 121 acre defunct pulp mill site of Fraser Paper, and would spend a year demolishing the property to allow redevelopment.
 Laidlaw Energy LLC has since purchased a portion of the former Fraser property, including a large recovery boiler which it intends to convert into a 66-megawatt biomass plant in 2010–2011.

 In the 1990s, the local historian and author Paul "Poof" Tardiff began writing articles in The Berlin Daily Sun.
 He later collected these in a three-volume series titled Once Upon a Berlin Time, which documents local history.
 He continued to write articles for the newspaper every Tuesday and Thursday until his death in 2018.